learn only 3 things about them ...

 buried just beneath the surface.
 The fine ridges on their shells to

 help them stay buried.

-Clams in this and related families, have a
+What eats them?
 Despite their thick hard shells they are still preyed upon by predators

-such as moon snails,
+such as moon snails, drills, crabs

 What do they eat?
 Like many other